cmu-delphi/www-main/README.md

 ### Release Process

-The release process is based on [release-it](https://github.com/release-it/release-it).
-To create a release, run

-1. create/checkout the release branch `release` and push to origin
-1. run `npm run release` and publish the release
+The release consists of multiple stets which can be all done via the GitHub website:

+1. Go to [create_release GitHub Action](https://github.com/cmu-delphi/www-main/actions/workflows/create_release.yml) and click the `Run workflow` button.
+Enter the next version number or one of the magic keywords (patch, minor, major) and hit the green `Run workflow` button.
+1. The action will prepare a new release and will end up with a new [Pull Request](https://github.com/cmu-delphi/www-main/pulls)
+1. Let the code owner review the PR and its changes and let the CI check whether everything builds successfully
+1. Once approved and merged, another GitHub action job starts which automatically will
-1. create a PR that merges the `release` branch in the `main` branch
+   1. create a git tag
-1. create a PR that merges the `main` branch back into the `dev` branch
+   1. create another [Pull Request](https://github.com/cmu-delphi/www-main/pulls) to merge the changes back to the `dev` branch

-Then go to the release page and update short description of the changes made.
+   1. create a [GitHub release](https://github.com/cmu-delphi/www-main/releases) with automatically derived release notes
+   1. create docker image and the production system will be notified to pull this update
+1. Once the jobs are completed the new release should be available at https://delphi.cmu.edu within minutes.
+1. Done